MrinallU/PlayStation5-Bot/README.md

 # Setup

 1. Open main.py script and replace my chrome data with yours, the fields needed should be clearly described in the comments.
+2. Change `executable_path='C:/Users/uma/chromedriver.exe` to your respective Chrome path.
+3. Change `options.add_argument("profile-directory=Profile 6")` to your desired profile directory.
-2. You can keep the throwaway account as the default sender (recommend) or change it (requires quite a bit of extra setup).
+4. You can keep the throwaway account as the default sender (recommend) or change it (requires quite a bit of extra setup).
    <br/>
    <br/>
    **If you decide to make a new throwaway as sender:**

-   1. Be Sure to change the `options.add_argument("profile-directory=Profile 6")` to your throwaway profile directory.
+   1. Be Sure to change the email and password to your throwaway email.
    2. Check the [Help/Troubleshooting](#Help/Troubleshooting) section for some more relavent tips.

 3. Change the receiver email as needed.
-4. Optional: You can remove the `sendMailAlert()` method, as well as it's mentions if it is too much of a hassle to set up.
+4. Optional: You can remove the `sendMailAlert()` method, as well as where it is being called if you do not want email notifications or it is too much of a hassle to set up.

 # Usage